Features of Nxtwave Full Stack Development Course

 How Much Time Can I Commit?

-Can you dedicate 8–10 hours a week, or is your schedule more flexible or unpredictable?
+Can you commit to 8–10 hours a week or is your availability spread out, flexible, or more unpredictable?

 Next Steps